dservgun/realitz/Design.md

 ## Security constraints

 Security concerns and auditability of the application require the application source code to be open source to help prevent 0-day defects.
 No external calls can be made without the private key being encrypted.
-(There must be some way to prevent any application deployments that violate this rule).
+(TODO: There must be some way to prevent any application deployments that violate this rule).

 ## Choice of programming language